flaviusb/fantasy-cpu-notes/general-notes.md

   - leading 2 bits literal '10', then 9 bits of operand, 13 bits of address
   - leading 3 bits literal '110', then 6 bits of operand, 8 bits of constant, 2 bits of byte selection, 13 bits of address
   - leading 3 bits literal '111', then 29 bits of operand
+- Some opcodes use direct addresses, some use indirect addresses.
+For those that use indirect addresses, they may use either one or two address values (loosely) packed into each 32 bit addressable unit; the first address starts at byte 0, and the second address (if any) starts at byte 2.